Nextdoor behavioral diagnosis

 Prioritized potential interventions for experimentation.

-Developed design solution mocks for the top 3 experiments (shown below).
+Developed design mockups for the top 3 experiments (see Design Solution Overview below).

 What I’m Proud of:

-Applied learnings from Irrational Labs’ Behavioral Economics Bootcamp, among other self-directed learnings and experience, demonstrating proficiency in behavioral science.
+Applied learnings from Irrational Labs’ Behavioral Economics Bootcamp, among other self-directed training and experience.

 Leveraged AI (Figma Make) to accelerate the production of design mocks.